Qualification name:Advanced Clinical Practice

 Mark Foss, Course Director

-Advanced Clinical Practice students undertake roles that have previously been the preserve of medicine and tell us that this course gives them real confidence.
-This is because we focus on high-quality teaching with plenty of opportunity to practise clinical skills.
+"If you undertake a demanding course like this, you want to know that it will equip you for real life practice and advanced roles that you aspire to.
+By focusing on the skills required for advanced practice and the knowledge base that supports them, the MSc/PG Diploma in Advanced Clinical Practice does just that.
+Advanced Practitioners undertake roles that have previously been the preserve of medicine and our students tell us that this course gives them real confidence.
+This is because we focus on high-quality teaching with plenty of opportunity to practise clinical skills."

-Mark Grenville, Student
+Mark Grenville, graduate

-If you are a clinically focused clinician, as I am, other courses just don’t provide the weight of clinical practice and development seen on this one.
+"If you are a clinically focused clinician, as I am, other courses just don’t provide the weight of clinical practice and development seen on this one."

-Career Prospects and Employability
+Career prospects and employability

 The acquisition of a masters degree demonstrates a high level of knowledge in a specific field.
 Whether you are using it to enhance your employability, as preparation for further academic research or as a means of vocational training, you may benefit from careers advice as to how you can use your new found skills to their full potential.
 Our Careers and Employability Service will help you do this, working with you to explore your options and inviting you to attend recruitment events where you can meet potential employers, as well as suggesting further development opportunities, such as relevant work experience placements and skills workshops.